We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-geode1 +0 points · almost 4 years ago Original Poster
+geode1 +0 points · over 4 years ago Original Poster

 If I use the setting that turns the machine on automatically when you put on mask, I sometimes find that the machine turns itself on arbitrarily during the day and runs unattended.
 I’ve carefully turned the machine off manually in the morning and found the machine running when I went to bed.
 The water chamber was very hot.
 It stopped turning itself off as well when I removed mask in morning which it used to do.